NeuroJSON/jsonlab/README.txt

 Here are the known issues:

-# Any high-dimensional cell-array will be converted to a 1D array;
+# 3D or higher dimensional cell/struct-arrays will be converted to 2D arrays;
 # When processing names containing multi-byte characters, Octave and MATLAB \
 can give different field-names; you can use feature('DefaultCharacterSet','latin1') \
 in MATLAB to get consistant results